Upasana20105/END_TO_END_DATA_SCIENCE_PROJECT/README.md

 ---

-Here's information about the provided files, suitable for a GitHub README file description:

----

 ### 1. Data Visualizations & Analysis

 * **`graph_1.png`**: This image displays the **distribution of `SalePrice`**, the target variable for our prediction model.
 It is a histogram with a kernel density estimate (KDE) curve, showing the frequency of different house sale prices.
 This visualization helps understand the target variable's spread and skewness.